General Terms and Conditions for the Delivery of Spare Parts

 6. Shipping, packaging and insurance

-(1) Shipping is paid for by the customer at the risk of the customer.
+(1) Dispatch is on account of and at the risk of the customer.

-(2) The choice of shipping method and packaging is at the discretion of ALPMA.
+(2) The choice of mode of dispatch and packaging is at the discretion of ALPMA.
 Goods will be properly

 (3) ALPMA will insure all deliveries against damage and loss (transportation insurance) on behalf of and

-at the expense and risk of the customer.
-If the delivery should incur transportation damage or
+at the expense of the customer.
+If the delivery should incur transportation damage or transportationrelated

-transportation-related damage and ALPMA should be entitled to make claims against the transportation
+damage and ALPMA should be entitled to make claims against the transportation insurer and/or

-(4) A reasonable additional cost will be invoiced for express purchases on the customer’s request.
+(4) A reasonable additional cost will be invoiced for express purchases at the customer’s request.

 7. Transfer of risk, acceptance and inspection obligation